Single Day-ahead Coupling (SDAC)

 Nominated Electricity Market Operators (NEMOs):

-BSP, CROPEX, SEMOpx (EirGrid and SONI), EPEX, EXAA, GME, HEnEx, HUPX, IBEX, Nasdaq, Nord Pool, OMIE, OKTE, OPCOM, OTE, and TGE.
+BSP, CROPEX, SEMOpx (EirGrid and SONI), EPEX, EXAA, GME, HEnEx, HUPX, IBEX, Nord Pool, OMIE, OKTE, OPCOM, OTE, and TGE.

 Day-ahead market coupling requires processing input from all involved NEMOs and TSOs – essentially bids and offers and network capacities and constraints – matching them by operating one single algorithm, and lastly validating and sending outputs, such as matched trades, clearing prices, and scheduled exchanges, to NEMOs and TSOs.
 These procedures occur within precise and tight timelines, while ensuring optimal economic solutions, high performance, and robustness.